Ole Miss vs. Louisville Women's Basketball Predictions & Picks - November 29

 Ole Miss Performance Insights

-- The Rebels have a +100 scoring differential, topping opponents by 14.3 points per game.
-They're putting up 68.9 points per game to rank 145th in college basketball and are allowing 54.6 per outing to rank 46th in college basketball.
+- The Rebels' +100 scoring differential (outscoring opponents by 14.3 points per game) is a result of scoring 68.9 points per game (146th in college basketball) while allowing 54.6 per contest (46th in college basketball).

+- The Cardinals are outscoring opponents by 21.6 points per game, with a +151 scoring differential overall.
+They put up 81.7 points per game (31st in college basketball) and give up 60.1 per outing (118th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.